conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ### Download and install Unity 2017

-Unity 2017.1 or above is required.
+Unity 2017.1 or higher is required.
 All Unity plans work with the walkthrough, including the free Personal plan.
-Download Unity from https://store.unity.com/.
+You can download Unity from [https://store.unity.com/](https://store.unity.com/).

 ### Download and install Visual Studio 2017

-The walkthrough requires Visual Studio 2017 15.3 and above, with the game development with Unity workload.
+The walkthrough requires Visual Studio 2017 15.3 or above, with the game development with Unity workload.
 All editions of Visual Studio 2017 work with the walkthrough, including the free Community edition.

-1. Download Visual Studio 2017 at https://www.visualstudio.com/.
+1. Download Visual Studio 2017 at [https://www.visualstudio.com/](https://www.visualstudio.com/).

 1. Install Visual Studio 2017 and ensure that the **Game development with Unity** workload is enabled.